NicHaaJun/Ideal-Chemical-Combustion/README.md

 ## General info

-This is a interactive python class for simulating ideal combustion based on non-linear least squares optimization from experimental TGA/DTA (Thermal Gravimetric Analysis) data.
+This is an interactive python class for simulating ideal combustion based on non-linear least squares optimization from experimental TGA/DTA (Thermal Gravimetric Analysis) data.